DJrizzley/literature/novels/moby_dick.md

 all the time to keep himself awake.

-CHAPTER 108.
-Ahab and the Carpenter.
+# CHAPTER 108.
+Ahab and the Carpenter

 The Deck—First Night Watch.